Wasted-Audio/ryukau_LV2Plugins/README.md

 L4Reverb is an extended version of LatticeReverb.
 This time, lattice structure has 4 * 4 * 4 * 4 = 256 sections per channel.

 Note that L4Reverb is heavy weight.
 DSP load is around 4 times higher than [Dragonfly Room Reverb](https://michaelwillis.github.io/dragonfly-reverb/) on my environment.

+If the DSP load is a problem, L3Reverb can be used.
+L3Reverb is a lightweight version of L4Reverb.
+Lattice structure has 3 * 3 * 3 * 5 = 135 sections, so the DSP load is roughly half of L4Reverb.

 **Caution**: